-In our passport facts for kids find lots of useful information on passports and visa, written for children by children.
+In our passport facts for kids you will find lots of useful information on passports and visa, written for children by children.

 2. Passport Facts for Kids: Did you know that there are more than 9,000 passport offices in the USA!
-Did you know that most of them are actually located in post offices and some even in public libraries.
+Many passport service centres are actually located in post offices and some even in public libraries.

 3. In the UK, every 2.5 seconds one passport is printed!
 This allows for 5 million passports to be printed each year in the UK.
 And every year, more than 25,000 UK passports are stolen or lost!

-7. Passports contain usually between 24 and 60 pages.
-A standard US passports has 28 pages with 17 of the pages being blank for adding country entry or exit stamps and visas.
-There are however newer biometric passports also with 52 pages.
-For US-passports, it is even allowed to add up to 3 sets of additional pages (24 pages per set) which can be added to the passport and then it can contain up to 124 pages!
+7. Passports usually contain between 24 and 60 pages.
+A standard US passport has 28 pages including 17 blank pages for adding entry or exit stamps and visas of the visited countries.
+The newer biometric passports come with 52 pages.
+With U.S. passports, it is even allowed to add up to 3 sets of additional pages (24 pages per set) to the passport and then an U.S. passport can contain up to 124 pages!

-8. The only person in the world who does not need to carry a passport when travelling abroad is the Queen Elizabeth II.
-The British passport is issued by 'Her Majesty', the Queen.
-Therefore the Queen does not need to carry a passport as otherwise she would have to issue a passport to herself!
+8. The only person in the world who does not need to carry a passport when travelling abroad is Queen Elizabeth II of the United Kingdom.
+The UK passport is issued by 'Her Majesty', the Queen.
+Therefore, the Queen does not need to carry a passport as otherwise she would have to issue a passport to herself!
 All other members of the Royal Family, however, have passports.

 11. Passport Facts for Kids: Most passports are printed in at least two or three languages.
-This is in the national language and additionally mainly in English, some also in French and Spanish as the US passport.
+This means the national language and at least one other additional language.

-14. Citizens of the Vatican state in Italy (the smallest country in the world!) have their own small country's passports, but there are no immigration control or border posts around the Vatican, which is located inside the city of Rome in Italy.
+14. Citizens of the Vatican state in Italy (the smallest country in the world!) have their own country's passports, but there are no immigration control or border posts around the Vatican as the state is located inside the city of Rome in Italy.

 Sources for Passport Facts page and recommended reading: